Springfield, Illinois, Saturday, July 29th, 2017, continued

 During my research, I’m rather amused to learn that Stuart was once bitten by Stephen A. Douglas, now most famed for the series of debates between him and Lincoln which so well encapsulated the issues which were tearing the Union apart in the years leading up to the Civil War.
 Stuart and Douglas were also political rivals, both Democrats, so their political battles took place in the primaries.
 For the most part, their debates were civil, but on one occasion in the 1838 congressional race, Douglas said something that really enraged Stuart.
 So the tall Stuart picked up ‘The Little Giant’ and carried him around in front of the crowd.
 As you may remember, Douglas may not have been tall, but neither was he slim, so Stuart must have been fairly strong.
 Douglas repaid the insult by biting Stuart’s thumb so severely that infection later set in, and it took some time for that painful wound to heal.

 To visit the next site on my list, all I need to do is swing on my heels and head directly across the street.
-The large modular office building there stands on the site where the first Logan & Lincoln law office was located.
+The large modular office building that I face stands on the site where the first Logan & Lincoln law office was located.

 In April of 1841, Lincoln and Stuart dissolved their partnership, apparently over their political differences, and Lincoln joined Stephen T. Logan’s law practice.
 Their joint practice lasted three and a half years, until October of 1844.
 As you may remember from an earlier installment of this Springfield account, Logan was a circuit judge for a time, from 1835-1837, while Lincoln was still preparing to become a lawyer.
 Logan gave up his judgeship because it paid too little, and redirected all his efforts to making his practice successful and lucrative.